0289 1641340

 Community and Voluntary Collaborations

-Community and voluntary organisations such as Macmillan Cancer Support and Marie Curie welcome the opportunity to be able to refer people to Rosie’s Trust.
+Community and voluntary organisations such as Macmillan Cancer Support and Marie Curie welcome the opportunity to refer people to Rosie’s Trust.
 As Macmillan’s Information and Support Manager, Amy Wilson, wrote in May 2022:

 “The relationship people have with their pets can often provide an emotional haven when trying to deal with a cancer diagnosis.
 Flagging energies, dealing with treatments or attending appointments can limit their capacity to care for their pets in the way they have done previously.
 Being able to signpost patients to Rosie’s Trust has been such a relief as we know that it puts patients’ minds at ease knowing that their pet is being looked after.”